-It’s been reported that the average email user spends an average of 51 seconds reading each email newsletter.
+It has been reported that the average time a recipient spends reading an email is 13.4 seconds.
 If this average sounds familiar, you should develop a way to maximize your email’s ability to connect with your audience, whether you’re a B2B or B2C email publisher.

 Email design best practices don’t have a habit of changing as quickly as other design best practices.
 We try to design as minimally as possible in order to comply with every email client and mobile preference.
 Still, there are more than just aesthetic best practices when it comes to sending an email.

-We’ve been watching email marketing and statistic reports for a decade and while open and click-through rates used to decline year-over-year, 2014 was the second year we’ve seen bounce rates, unsubscribe rates and complaint rates all decline too.
-Even more impressive, it was the first year where open rates, gross open rates, click through rates and clicks per clicker all increased!
+We’ve been watching email marketing and statistic reports for a decade and while open and click-through rates used to decline year-over-year, for the last few years we’ve seen bounce rates, unsubscribe rates, and complaint rates all decline, too (that’s a good thing!).
+Even more impressive, gross open rates, click-through rates, and clicks per clicker all increased!
 Basically, everything we want to see increase has increased and everything we want to see decrease has decreased.

 Email is dead?
 Not for the publishing industry.

 Is your deliverability poor?
 Decrease your use of large-sized images, remove spam words from your subject lines and put white-list requests in every one of your messages.
 Clean your lists every six months and remove anyone who hasn’t opened or clicked within that time frame.
-Your delivery rates and open rates may skyrocket if you haven’t done this in a while.
+Your delivery rates and open rates should improve if you haven’t done this in a while.

 Do you have a low open rate?
 Then your sender address needs to be more recognizable, your subject lines need to be more arresting or you have to provide better content.
 If people are not anticipating good content when they open your email, then eventually they won’t open it at all.